 Micro Seiki DD-5

-“Not only did Micro Seiki make some of the best TTs ever made, they had a big hand in the design and manufacture of countless great ones for other brands at the time — and that time was the peak, the “Golden Age” of vinyl”
+“Not only did Micro Seiki make some of the best turntables ever made, they had a major hand in designing and manufacturing countless great ones for other brands — during what many still call the peak, the Golden Age of vinyl.”

 Specifications